> Trade Association Compliance | CANADIAN COMPETITION LAW

 (Sections 52 and 74.01)

 The misleading advertising provisions of the Competition Act can also be relevant to trade/professional associations and their members.
-The general misleading advertising and related provisions of the Competition Act can apply to a trade/professional association both where it advertises its own products/services and where it helps its members advertise their own products/services (or restricts or attempts to restrict member advertising).
+The misleading advertising provisions of the Competition Act can apply to a trade/professional association where it engages in false or misleading advertising with respect to its own products or services, false or misleading claims relating to members’ products or services (e.g., association-led industry marketing campaigns) and also where an association prohibits or restricts certain types of marketing or advertising engaged in by members (e.g., through association codes of conduct).

-In general, for an advertising/marketing claim to be false or misleading in Canada under section 74.01 of the Competition Act, which is the general civil misleading advertising provision, it must be proven that: (i) it has been made to the public, (ii) to promote a product or business interest, (iii) that it is literally false or misleading (or with a false or misleading general impression) and (iv) that it is “material” (i.e., likely to influence an average consumer into buying a product or otherwise altering their conduct).
+In general, for an advertising/marketing claim to be false or misleading in Canada under section 74.01 of the Competition Act, which is the general civil misleading advertising provision, it must be proven that the claim: (i) was made to the public, (ii) to promote a product or business interest, (iii) is literally false or misleading (or with a false or misleading general impression) and (iv) is “material” (i.e., likely to influence an average consumer into buying a product or otherwise altering their conduct).

-Criminal misleading advertising under section 52 of the Competition Act is substantially similar, but requires, in addition to all of the above elements, that it be proven that a claim was made with intent (i.e., made “knowingly or recklessly”).
+Criminal misleading advertising under section 52 of the Competition Act is substantially similar, but requires, in addition to all of the above elements, that it also be proven that an advertising or marketing claim was made with intent (i.e., that it was made “knowingly or recklessly”).

 Following amendments to the Competition Act that came into force on June 23, 2022, the maximum AMPs for deceptive marketing under section 74.01 increased as follows: (i) for individuals up to the greater of $750,000 ($1 million for each subsequent order) and three times the value of the benefit derived from the deceptive conduct if that amount can be reasonably determined; and (ii) for corporations up to the greater of $10 million ($15 million for each subsequent order), three times the value of the benefit derived from the deceptive conduct or, if the latter amount cannot be reasonably determined, 3% of the corporation’s annual worldwide gross revenues.